Norddeutscher Lloyd: Post-war period

 In 1920, Carl Stimming became director general of NDL, while his predecessor Heineken became chairman of the board.
-Between 1925 and 1928, the company acquired a number of German shipping companies: HABAL, the Roland Line, and Argo.
+Between 1925 and 1928, the company acquired three German shipping companies: HABAL, the Roland Line, and Argo.
 The acquisition of the Roland Line brought Ernst Glässel onto the board of directors, where he was to have increasing influence.
 In 1926, the company were once more able to pay a dividend.
 American credit financed continuing expansion and orders for new ships.